The human body has two adrenal glands and one sits on top of each kidney. Each adrenal gland weighs 4–5 g in an adult.

-The adrenal cortex produces three hormones:
+The adrenal cortex produces three hormones, from three different layers:

-Adrenocorticotropic hormone (ACTH), secreted by the anterior pituitary gland, primarily affects release of glucocorticoids and adrenal androgens by the adrenal gland and, to a much lesser extent, also stimulates aldosterone release.
+Adrenocorticotropic hormone (ACTH), secreted by the anterior pituitary gland, primarily affects the release of glucocorticoids and adrenal androgens by the adrenal gland and, to a much lesser extent, also stimulates aldosterone release.

 The adrenal medulla produces catecholamines:

-Addison's disease or adrenal insufficiency is due to underactive adrenal glands associated with lack of hormones.
+Addison's disease or primary adrenal insufficiency, is due to underactive adrenal glands associated with lack of hormones usually produced by the adrenal cortex ie cortisol, aldosterone, and androgens.
 Adrenal insufficiency may be acute or chronic.
 Symptoms of chronic adrenal insufficiency include low blood pressure, fatigue, weight loss, anorexia, nausea, vomiting, abdominal pain, salt craving and low blood sugar.
-Skin and mucous membranes may show increased pigmentation.
-The loss of secondary sex characteristics is seen only in women with the disease.
-Acute adrenal insufficiency is a medical emergency and must be identified and promptly treated.
-The hallmarks of acute adrenal insufficiency are circulatory collapse with abdominal pain and low blood sugar.
+Skin, especially the skin creases, and mucous membranes such as around the gums, may show increased pigmentation.
+The loss of secondary sex characteristics is more likely to occur in women with the disease, as men are less reliant on adrenal androgens given that they can also produce sufficient testosterone from the testes.

-Tumours of the adrenal gland are mostly benign and do not result in over or underproduction of adrenal hormones.
+Overproduction of androgens is rare but may result in excessive hair growth and menstrual period disturbances.
+Tumours of the adrenal gland are mostly benign, but sometimes result in over- or under-production of adrenal hormones.
 Adrenal cancer is very rare.
 Adrenal tumours may require surgery if they are large or overproduce hormones.

-Last reviewed: Jan 2018
+Last reviewed: Mar 2021